desirable-objects/grails-sendgrid/README.md

 Configuration
 ----------

-Configuration takes place in your application's @Config.groovy@ file.
+Configuration takes place in your application's yaml file.

 The basic configuration you will need to use the plugin is: